 - Simplified login – separate registration to the marketplace is a thing of old.
 It is a needless complication.
 Today it is far safer and much more comfortable to log in via email or social networks.
 In addition, keep registration is a foolproof thing, not every customer likes to do it due to a variety of factors, one of which is privacy.

-- Multiple payment options - modern times mean multitude choice options.
+- Multiple payment options – modern times mean a multitude of choice options.
 In terms of payment, it means there must be as many payment gateway options as possible.
 You need to provide every possibility to the customer.
-It is important to keep the logos of all available payment gateways on a visible spot so that customers will instantly see it.
+It is important to keep the logos of all available payment gateways on a visible spot so that customers will instantly see them.

 - Security seals – online shopping is a very sensitive thing.
 Because of that, it is reasonable to provide every possible sign that your service is taking care of it.

 - Money-back guarantee / free refund – when it comes to money, anything can happen.
 That means you need to count on the bad stuff and as a countermeasure, such things as the money-back guarantee and free refund.
 It is always a sign of care for the customers.

 - “Save to cart” option – this one is mandatory.
 Just like the “Watch Later” playlist, “Save to Cart” allows sending the product to the cart without proceeding with the purchase from the get-go.
 This little feature allows uninterrupted user flow in the catalog and may result in bigger purchases.

 Information needs to be presented in order to be perceived.
 Otherwise, it may go unnoticed and that may result in some sort of unfortunate situation, such as dropping off-site or not making a purchase.

 Since the very way the pages are laid out affects the perception and subsequent actions of the customer – it is reasonable to keep it to the point without even the slightest chance of the user getting perplexed at any stage.